Victor Hernández Cruz

 His other honors include fellowships from the Guggenheim Foundation and the National Endowment for the Arts.

 Hernández Cruz is a cofounder of both the East Harlem Gut Theatre in New York and the Before Columbus Foundation, as well as a former editor of Umbra magazine.
 He has taught at the University of California, Berkeley, and the University of California, San Diego, San Francisco State College, and the University of Michigan.
 He served as a Chancellor of the Academy of American Poets from 2008 to 2013.
-In December 2024, he will serve as the Guest Editor of Poem-a-Day.
+In December 2024, he is serving as the Guest Editor of Poem-a-Day.

 Hernández Cruz lives in Morocco.